 Cherry G80-3494LWCEU-2 G80-3494 MX Silent Keyboard

+A wonderful piece of rubber pad shaped which offers you more than millions of keystrokes at a single turn.
 For design, this is a very common keyboard.
-However, Cherry Mechanical Keyboard is usually not very good in design.
+However, Cherry Mechanical Keyboard is offering a great pleasure of noise-free experience to all the users out there.
 The biggest feature of the Mechanical Keyboards is that it's very quiet.
-It is ideal for use in the office, you do not have to worry about noisy.
+It is ideal for use in the office, you do not have to worry about noise.

-Performance: With Cherry MX Red (Noise-optimized), over 50 million keystrokes per switch without compromising quality, you can not worry about it at all.
+Performance: With Cherry MX Red (Noise-optimized), over 50 million keystrokes per switch without compromising quality, you don't need to worry about it at all.

 - Very quiet keystrokes